1.6.11. Selfservice policies#

 verify

 The user needs to verify new tokens after enrollment.
 Existing tokens can be tested to verify correct functionality.
+For further details see Verify policy.

 Starting with LinOTP 2.5.2 you can also put users or resolvers in the user field.
 For an explanation on this take a look at Users in policies.